- What is OA?

 You may find meetings anywhere in the world at the Overeaters Anonymous World Service website (www.oa.org).
-To find a meeting in the Central New Mexico area click here.
-The Central New Mexico Intergroup can be reached at firstname.lastname@example.org or 505-261-3553.
+To find a meeting in the Central New Mexico area navigate to the Meetings Tab of this website.
+The Central New Mexico Intergroup can be reached at email@example.com or 505-261-3553.

 Yes, there are both telephone and online meetings available if face-to-face meetings are not available in your area or the scheduled meeting times conflict with your schedule.
-You can access or download a list of online meetings and telephone meetings from the Overeaters Anonymous World Service website.
-You also can request this information by calling 505-261-3553 or e-mail us at email@example.com.
-For OA Meetings in the Central New Mexico area, click here.
+You can access or download a list of online meetings and telephone meetings from the Overeaters Anonymous World Service website, or click on the “Meetings” tab above.

 You can give service as soon as you declare yourself a member of OA.
 Any form of service that helps reach a fellow sufferer adds to the quality of our own recovery.
 Members can give service by getting to meetings, putting away chairs, putting out literature and talking to newcomers.

 As OA’s responsibility pledge states: “Always to extend the hand and heart of OA to all who share my compulsion; for this, I am responsible”